Explicit Acyclic Models and (Co)Chain Operations: The Isomorphisms

 (iv).
 For basis generators $b$, in the `composition of two sums' formula for $hdb$, it holds that $ i^{\ell - 1} s r^{\ell -1} ( d_jb ) = 0$ unless $ j = \ell$ and $b_j = \ell$ is the first caesura of $b = (12 \ldots \ell(\ell+1) ...\ell \ldots) $.
 Thus only one composed term is non-zero in the double summation formula for $hdb = b$. \\

 (v).
 If $b \in \cS_*(n)$ is a basis generator of positive degree and $c \in \cS_*(q)$ is a clean generator, let $c[n]$ be the result of adding $n$ to each entry of $c$.
-Then the concatenation $bc[n] \in \cS_*(n+q)$ is a clean generator and the conclusion of (iv) holds for $bc[n]$. \end{prop} \begin{proof} This is a long exercise in reviewing the definitions.
-In general for clean generators $c$, the double sum $hdc$ can have summands that cancel out in the formula $hdc = c$.
-An example is $c = (1,2,3,2,5,4)$.
-The results (iv) and (v) will be important in the final section of Part III, where we study the operad structure associated to the complexes $\cS_*(n)$. \end{proof} \end{rem}
+Then the concatenation $bc[n] \in \cS_*(n+q)$ is a clean generator and the conclusion of (iv) holds for $bc[n]$. \end{prop} \begin{proof} This is a long exercise in reviewing the definitions of the operators $i, s, r$.
+Parts (i) and (ii) give the result about clean generators and the image of contractions mentioned above.
+Part (iii) is obvious.
+The sign arises because in two of the surjection complexes the permutation action on surjection generators involves a sign.
+The result (iv) will be used in this section, and (iv) and (v) will be used in the final section of Part III, where we study the operad structure associated to the complexes $\cS_*$.\\

+Regarding (v), for clean generators $c$ in general the double sum $hdc$ can have summands that cancel out in the formula $hdc = c$.
+For example, $c = (1,2,3,2,5,4)$.
+Then in the Berger-Fresse complex $dc = (1,3,2,5,4) - (1,2,3,5,4)$ and $hdc = ((1,2,3,2,5,4) + (1,2,3,4,5,4)) - (1,2,3,4,5,4)$. \end{proof} \begin{rem} In Section 16 we will study standard procedure chain maps $N_*(E\Sigma_n) \to \cS_*(n)$.
+But already from Propositions \ref{6.3} and \ref{6.4} we know these chain maps are the unique equivariant maps of graded modules that commute with contractions, and that they are surjective.
+No formulas are needed.
+In Lemmas \ref{15.3} and \ref{15.6} below we directly construct equivariant isomorphisms of graded modules $\cS_*^{bf}(n) \simeq \cS_*^{ms}(n) \simeq \cS_*^{aj}(n)$.
+The isomorphisms all have the form $\phi(x) = \pm x$ for generators $x$.
+The signs are interesting geometrically.
+Since the surjection complexes are quotient complexes of $N_*(E\Sigma_n)$, it follows easily from Propositions \ref{6.3} and \ref{6.4} that {\it any} composition in the sequence of equivariant graded module maps $N_*(E\Sigma_n) \to \cS_*^{bf} \simeq \cS_*^{ms} \simeq \cS_*^{aj}(n)$ is a standard procedure chain map, which moreover commutes with contractions.\\

+However, some interesting details concerning the isomorphisms between the surjection complexes are hidden in this quick proof.
+Therefore, in the next two subsections we will include more details.
+The two Lemmas \ref{15.3} and \ref{15.6} and Proposition \ref{15.9} give explicit formulas for the isomorphisms between the surjection complexes, but other than that the details in these two subsections can be skipped.
+Some of the details use properties of basis generators from Proposition \ref{15.1}. $ $ \end{rem}

-\subsection{The isomorphism $\phi \colon \cS_*^{bf}(n) \to \cS_*^{ms}(n)$.}
+\subsection{*The Isomorphism $ \phi \colon \cS_*^{bf}(n) \to \cS_*^{ms}(n)$*}